viridia/sapling/Notes.md

 ## Next

-* Bug in dichotomous radii.
 * Twigs!
   * Whether a branch has leaves
   * Or perhaps a 'minLevel' for leaves
+* Leaf shape
+  * Redo rake calculation
 * Redo color gradients
   * Simplify to two colors
   * Add gradient direction